Memory assessment will often be part of a more general cognitive or ‘neuropsychological assessment’.

 · provide a baseline for follow-up assessment to assess for any changes over time

-Professor Narinder Kapur has neuropsychology clinics at the Clementine Churchill Hospital, Harrow, Middlesex and at the Spire Bushey Hospital, Watford, Hertfordshire – so if you are interested in his services and live in London, the south of any other part of the UK, please contact him via this website.
+Professor Kapur has neuropsychology clinics in Harrow, Middlesex, in central London and in Leeds – so if you are interested in his services, please contact him via this website.